ARMmbed/uvisor/docs/core/PORTING.md

 TARGET_TRANSLATION:=MCU_K64F.kinetis EFM32.efm32 STM32F4.stm32
 ```

-Following the previous examples in this porting guide, we assumed that your device `${family}` contains four devices, `${device0}`, `${device1}`, `${device2}`, and `${device3}`.
+Following the previous examples in this porting guide, we assumed that your device `${family}` contains four devices, `${device0}`, `${device1}`, `${device2}` and `${device3}`.
 The first two belong to the `CONFIGURATION_0x20000000_CORTEX_M4` configuration, the other two to the `CONFIGURATION_0x1FFF0000_CORTEX_M3` one.

-If we assume that in mbed OS you have two targets named `TARGET_${device0_or_1}`, `TARGET_${device2_or_3}` then the `Makefile` translation will look like the following:
+If you have two targets named `TARGET_${device0_or_1}` and `TARGET_${device2_or_3}` in mbed OS, the `Makefile` translation will look like:

 ```make
 TARGET_TRANSLATION:=MCU_K64F.kinetis EFM32.efm32 STM32F4.stm32 ${device0_or_1}.${family} ${device2_or_3}.family
 ```

-Once the importer script has been updated, you can run `make` from the importer folder.
+Once you have updated the importer script, you can run `make` from the importer folder.
 Your new libraries will show up in the `targets` folder.

 ### Target configuration
 [Go to top](#overview)

-Although the uVisor code-base is always fetched when downloading the mbed OS repository, its libraries are never linked automatically.
-In order to do so, the target description must explicitly specify that uVisor is a supported feature for that target.
+Although downloading the mbed OS repository always fetches the uVisor codebase, the uVisor libraries do not link automatically.
+For them to do so, the target description must explicitly specify that uVisor is a supported feature for that target.

-In addition, even when the uVisor feature is set, a low-impact version of the uVisor libraries is linked by default, which does not enable the uVisor security features.
+In addition, even when the uVisor feature is set, a low-impact version of the uVisor libraries links by default, which does not enable the uVisor security features.
 We call this version of the libraries the *unsupported* libraries.

-The unsupported libraries are useful when an application or the operating system want to use uVisor APIs that are available even when the uVisor is not supported on a platform.
+The unsupported libraries are useful when an application or the operating system wants to use uVisor APIs that are available even when a platform does not support the uVisor.
 At the moment, only the uVisor allocator APIs are available in the unsupported libraries.

-To enable the uVisor feature in a target and trigger the linkage of the supported libraries, see the table below.
+To enable the uVisor feature in a target and trigger the linkage of the supported libraries, see this table.

 <table>
   <thead>